 Stretch marks in pregnancy

 The medical name for pregnancy stretch marks is striae gravidarum.
 These usually appear on the stomach, but can also affect areas such as the breasts, hips, buttocks and upper thighs.
-They’re particularly common during pregnancy – estimates suggest up to nine out of 10 women develop them – thanks to the way the skin becomes stretched when a pregnancy develops.
+They’re particularly common during pregnancy – estimates suggest up to eight out of 10 women develop them (iv); thanks to the way the skin becomes stretched when a pregnancy develops.
 However, hormonal changes during pregnancy can also affect the skin and make the appearance of stretch marks more likely.

 Skin elasticity can play a part in the development of stretch marks – if you have particularly elastic skin, you may not get many or even any stretch marks while you’re expecting (pregnancy hormones are thought to affect the skin’s levels of elastin, the substance that gives skin its elasticity).

-Weight gain is thought to be involved too, and women who gain more than the average amount of weight during pregnancy are thought to be more susceptible to getting stretch marks than those who put on less weight (according to the NHS, most women gain between 10 - 12.5kg when they’re pregnant, though weight gain during pregnancy varies a great deal).
+Weight gain is thought to be involved too, and women who gain more than the average amount of weight during pregnancy are thought to be more susceptible to getting stretch marks than those who put on less weight (according to the NHS, most women gain between 10 - 12.5kg when they’re pregnant (v), though weight gain during pregnancy varies a great deal).

 Another factor in the development of pregnancy stretch marks is your genes.
 For instance, if your mother had stretch marks when she was pregnant, there’s a good chance you will get them too (or not, if she didn’t).

-Exactly when they appear varies from one women to the next, though most stretch marks tend to develop during the third trimester and particularly at the very late stage of pregnancy (stretch marks on the breasts may, however, appear after the birth).
+Exactly when they appear varies from one woman to the next, though most stretch marks tend to develop during the third trimester and particularly at the very late stage of pregnancy (stretch marks on the breasts may, however, appear after the birth).
 And while they can be very visible during pregnancy, within about a year of your baby being born your stretch marks should fade and become far less noticeable.

-Can stretch marks be prevented
+Can stretch marks be prevented?